 - 45. The CCTV system and cameras shall be updated in accordance with the recommendations contained within the Sussex Police Designing Out Crime Officer's (DOCO) report.
 [This includes additional cameras at the rear of the premises near the toilets, the DJ booth the front seating area on the right and at the entrance.
 It should also include coverage of the quiet/safe space for vulnerable persons.]
-(Applicant seeks to remove in entirety) This condition was added at a Review hearing, where it was identified that the CCTV system failed to provide vital evidence of an incident due to the inadequate coverage.
+(Applicant seeks to remove in entirety) - This condition was added at a Review hearing, where it was identified that the CCTV system failed to provide vital evidence of an incident due to the inadequate coverage.
 Compliance with the condition obviates the need to retain this as a condition.
-However even with these cameras in place the need for - 46.
+However even with these cameras in place the need for operational body worn video cameras on SIA door supervisors remains crucial. - 46.
 CCTV signage in accordance with DOCO's recommendations.
 (Applicant seeks to remove in entirety) This is condition will be covered by the retention of the current CCTV condition attached to the licence.